aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 .. opcode:: SAMPLE_INFO - dst receives number of samples in x.
                If the resource is not a multi-sample resource and not a render target, the result is 0.

+.. _resourceopcodes:

+Resource Access Opcodes
+^^^^^^^^^^^^^^^^^^^^^^^

+.. opcode:: LOAD - Fetch data from a shader resource

+               Syntax: ``LOAD dst, resource, address``

+               Example: ``LOAD TEMP[0], RES[0], TEMP[1]``

+               Using the provided integer address, LOAD fetches data from the specified buffer or texture without any filtering.

+               The 'address' is specified as a vector of unsigned integers.
+If the 'address' is out of range the result is unspecified.

+               Only the first mipmap level of a resource can be read from using this instruction.

+               For 1D or 2D texture arrays, the array index is provided as an unsigned integer in address.y or address.z, respectively.  address.yz are ignored for
+               buffers and 1D textures.  address.z is ignored for 1D
+               texture arrays and 2D textures.  address.w is always ignored.

 Explanation of symbols used